notRobot200/notRobot200/README.md

-# Hi 👋, I'm Muhammad Adam Majid
+# Hi!
+I'm Muhammad Adam Majid
 ### A passionate Software Engineer

 As a tech enthusiast, I enjoy designing and building software solutions that make business workflows more efficient and intelligent.